mkunal0720/hangman-game/README.md

 ## Tester Update

-I tested the latest version of the game, and it's functioning smoothly with all issues resolved.
-Everything has been fixed, and it's working perfectly now.
+After testing the newest version of the game, I can confirm that it's running smoothly without any issues.
+I inputted various words, and the results were flawless.
+All problems have been addressed, and the game is now operating perfectly.